-To earn a Twenty-Year Service Pension you need at least 20 years of total Credit, of which at least 10 years must be Contributory Credit.
-If you left the Plan before age 50 (if you were under age 50 when you had a One-Year Break) you need at least 30 years of total Credit, of which at least 15 years must be Contributory Credit, unless you met the requirements of the Deferred Pension.
+- At least 20 years of total Credit, of which at least 10 years must be Contributory Credit. - If you left the Plan before age 50 (if you were under age 50 when you had a One-Year Break), you need at least 30 years of total Credit, of which at least 15 years must be Contributory Credit, unless you met the requirements of the Deferred Pension.